inohmonton99/onepanel-cli/README.md

 **JOBS**
 Jobs are great for testing different aspects of a model (i.e., training on different versions of a dataset for a model that may include different labeling parameters).
 Jobs run in different containers as against workspaces
+Jobs can run in parallel this means:
+ - users can run training at the same time with different environment and different parameters, this greatly helps hasten users find the best model when training, specially with large datasets.
 Jobs also automatically pulls out the latest code when ran
-Jobs can run in parallel meaning users can run same training file with different parameters at the same time, this'll help hasten users find the best model output when training on large datasets.
  - To save your models and any other output, save your data to /onepanel/output, for full guide please refer to this [link](https://help.onepanel.io/jobs/job-output)
  - Job command chaining is also available, you can find more information thru this [link](https://help.onepanel.io/jobs/job-command-chaining)
   - Jobs also provides visualizations while training with Tensorboard, for full information you can follow this [link](https://help.onepanel.io/jobs/tensorboard-visualizations-in-jobs)

 **Note:** Jobs can only execute code that is committed into the "Code" repository.